What To Say To Insurance After An Accident?

 After an accident, it’s common for the opposing driver’s insurance company to ask for a statement.
-You may wonder if you are supposed to provide one or if you’re required to do so.
+You may wonder what to say to insurance after an accident and if you are required to provide a statement.
 The answer is that you are generally under no legal obligation to provide a statement to the at-fault driver’s insurance company after an accident.

 When it’s your coverage, the answer is even more complicated.
 Some insurance companies have policies that require a statement and full cooperation in order to fulfill the policy.
 In these cases, you certainly don’t want to void your policy by refusing to talk.
 Having an attorney help you to understand the fine print about when a statement is required and when it isn’t can be a benefit to your case.
 Having experience to negotiate the limits of that statement is also important.

 What Should I Say to Insurance After An Accident?

 After an accident, you should always contact your insurer and let them and let them know an accident occurred.
 That’s why you’re insured!